musonza/dynamodb-chat/README.md

     ->send();
 ```

-## Send Message with additional details
+### Send Message with additional details

+You can send a message with additional details.
+This is useful if you want to send a message with a link to a resource, or a file.

 ```php
 $data = [